The rates of growth in a hyperbolic group: Finiteness of equal growth generating sets

 \end{definition}

-With a word $w \in L$ that is associated with a subword of length $m$ of a word in the regular language that the automata that is associated with $(\Gamma,S_{n_0})$ produces, we have constructed $m-1$ words of the form $w^k_pv_{i,j}w^k_s$.
+With a word $w \in L$ that is a subword of length $m$ in the regular language that the automata that goes over (geodesics to) elements in $(\Gamma,S_{n_0})$ produces, we have constructed $m-1$ words of the form $w^k_pv_{i,j}w^k_s$ in $L$.
 It is further possible to bound the number of the forbidden words of that form.

 \begin{lemma} Let $w \in L$ be associated with a subword of length $m$ of a word in the regular language produced by the finite automata that is associated with $(\Gamma,S_{n_0})$.
 Then there are at most $\frac {1} {6} m$ forbidden words of the form: $w^k_pv_{i,j}w^k_s$ for $k=1,\ldots,m-1$. \end{lemma}